-Taking part in the study will require some of your time collecting information about you and performing the tests.
+Taking part in the study will require some of your time collecting information about you or your child and performing the tests.

 Nose and mouth swabs can be uncomfortable but they only last a few seconds.
 They are safe to use, and to do yourself, even if you have not done one before.
-Finger-prick blood tests may cause a small amount of pain and occasionally a bruise.
-You should seek advice from your doctor or nurse if are concerned about any problems after the tests.
+Any side-effects are normally very short-lived.
+You should seek advice from your doctor or nurse if you are concerned about any problems after the tests.

-There is a small chance that result returned from the standard test sent to PHE is wrong.
-You could be told that you have COVID-19 when you do not or vice-versa.
+There is a small chance that the result returned from the standard test sent to UKHSA is wrong.
+You or your child could be told that you have COVID-19 when you do not or vice-versa.
 This is the same for all people who are tested for COVID-19 across the UK.
 Your doctor or nurse will help interpret the test results with you and advise you what to do.
-It is important that if you became seriously unwell you let an adult know and seek help from a medical provider or telephone 111, even if you have had a negative test.
+It is important that if you or your child became seriously unwell you seek help from a medical provider or telephone 111, even if you or your child have had a negative test.

-Should I still self-isolate once I have had the test?
+Should I still self-isolate once I/my child has had the test?

-If you have current symptoms of COVID-19 infection you must self-isolate according to PHE and government guidelines.
+If you or your child have current symptoms of COVID-19 infection you must self-isolate according to UKHSA and government guidelines.